 A normal test does not guarantee that your baby is normal.
 It will detect between 80-85% of neural defects and about 40% of Downs Syndromes.
 Many other sorts of problems are not detected through this testing.
 This test is primarily recommended for women under 35.
 For women who are over 35, amniocentesis or CVS are still considered the “gold standard”.

 Genetic Blood Tests

 There are now a large number of genetic screening tests that may be run on a woman’s blood during pregnancy.
 Some of them are offered routinely such as Cystic Fibrosis screens or screens for Thalassemia or sickle cell anemia.
 Others such as an Ashkenazi panel are recommended for women of a particular ethnic background.
 If results are abnormal, you will be referred to a genetic counselor and perinatologist for additional testing.

 If you will be over the age of 35 or have any type of family history that is genetically linked you will be offered an appointment with a genetic counselor who works with one of our referring perinatologists.
-Usually those visits will involve an in-depth genetic history as well as an advance ultrasound.
+Usually, those visits will involve an in-depth genetic history as well as an advanced ultrasound.
 You will be given information about potential risks for your pregnancy and the testing options that are available.